Attitude Era: WrestleMania X-Seven, Stone Cold's heel turn, and departure of The Rock

 On April 1, 2001, WrestleMania X-Seven took place and is generally considered as the other main catalyst to the eventual decline of the Attitude Era.
 The final match of the night was the WWF Championship match between The Rock and Stone Cold Steve Austin, which had a surprise no disqualification stipulation added just minutes before the superstars were introduced.
 During the match, the two brawled inside and outside of the ring, with both men bleeding after hitting each other with the ring bell.
 The Rock attempted to place Austin in a Sharpshooter hold, but Austin reversed it into a Sharpshooter of his own.
-After Rock reached the ropes to force a break, Austin applied the Million Dollar Dream, a submission holds best known from his former gimmick, The Ringmaster.
+After Rock reached the ropes to force a break, Austin applied the Million Dollar Dream, a submission hold best known from his former gimmick, The Ringmaster.
 Shortly after, Rock used Austin's own finishing maneuver on Austin by executing a Stunner.
 Vince McMahon then came to ringside to observe the match.
 When Rock tried to pin Austin after the People's Elbow, McMahon seized Rock's leg and pulled him off Austin, breaking the pin attempt.
 After chasing McMahon around the ring, Austin responded by using Rock's signature move, the Rock Bottom.
 Later, Rock executed a Rock Bottom for a near fall.
 After Rock attacked McMahon, he was given a Stunner by Austin for a near fall.
 After Rock kicked out of the Stunner, McMahon handed Austin a steel chair to hit Rock with at Austin's request, revealing that Austin had sided with McMahon, a man he once considered his nemesis.
 With this, Austin turned heel.
 Austin attacked him with the steel chair, hitting him sixteen times before pinning him and becoming the new WWF Champion.
 The show ended with Austin and McMahon shaking hands and sharing beers.

-Following the April 2, 2001 edition of Raw is War, The Rock departed on hiatus from the WWF to film The Mummy Returns as his character, the Scorpion King.
+Following the April 2, 2001 edition of Raw Is War, The Rock departed on hiatus from the WWF to take time off until he returned to the WWF on July 30, 2001 during the Invasion storyline.

 The combination of Austin's heel turn, which had a very mixed reception from fans, along with the departure of The Rock and the closing of WCW, effectively ended the boom period.